Dare Ogunbowale Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Recent Performances

-- Ogunbowale put together a 36-yard rushing performance in last week's matchup with the Patriots, carrying the ball nine times (averaging four yards per carry).
+- Last week against the Patriots, Ogunbowale picked up 36 yards on nine carries (averaging four yards per attempt).

-- He chipped in with two receptions for 32 yards and scored one touchdown in the passing game.
+- Ogunbowale also tacked on 32 yards on two receptions and scored one receiving TD.

-- Over his last three games, Ogunbowale has 94 rushing yards (31.3 per game) on 27 carries with one touchdown.
+- Over his last three outings, Ogunbowale has run for 94 yards on 27 carries (31.3 ypg), with one touchdown.

-- Ogunbowale also has five catches for 52 yards (17.3 per game) and one touchdown.
+- He also has five catches for 52 yards (17.3 per game) and one touchdown.

 Ogunbowale's Jacksonville Teammates